2401teamone/HomeBase-Core-Application/README.md

 ```

 ### SERVER_DIRECTORY
-This tells the server to try to obtain a staging certificate or a production certificate.
-By default, it'll get a staging certificate.
+This specifies whether to try to obtain a staging certificate or a production certificate from Let's Encrypt.
+By default, it will get a staging certificate.
 Once you verify that you can get the staging certificate you can change this value to `production`.
 ```javascript
 SERVER_DIRECTORY=production
 ```